 Take candid photos while the family is having fun.
 Your images will look beautiful and will also remind them of the great time they spent together.

-11. Do NOT Pose Your Clients Facing the Sun
+2. Do Not Pose Your Clients Facing the Sun to Avoid Unwanted Shadows

 If you can, avoid having the family looking towards the sun or strong light sources.
 A lot of people still believe that taking photos with the sun at the back of the subject is not right.